zoltan-nz/product-app/README.md

 5. Add a form to the product list page, where you can create and save a new product, implement the connected actions.

+6. Add editing feature to the list.
+Three columns are in this list (name, sku, price).
+It is a nice solution, if there is an Edit button at the end of the row and clicking on this button, the row became a form.
+When the row is in editing state buttons should be "Save" and "Cancel".
+Implement the connected actions also.

+![A product in edit mode][step_3_2]

+[A possible solution in this commit][homework_1_solution_commit_link]

 [ember_guide]: https://guides.emberjs.com/v2.7.0/getting-started/core-concepts
 [ember_cli_mock_server]: https://ember-cli.com/user-guide/#mocks-and-fixtures
 [actions_official_guide]: https://guides.emberjs.com/v2.7.0/templates/actions/